ayush21cs/vectorshapes/README.md

 pygame.quit()
 ```
 ## Media Disclaimer
-This project does not contain anu video files.
+This project does not contain any video files.
 User must supply their own video files and ensure they have the rights to use them.
 ## License
 MIT Licence